sanchitd5/beacon_monitoring/beacon_monitoring/README.md

  # beacon_monitoring

-A Flutter plugin for monitoring beacons in the mobile platform.
+A Flutter plugin for monitoring beacons on mobile platforms.
 Supports iOS and Android.

 # Usage